VidTech

 Looking Ahead: Future AV1 Playback Support

 Even with gaps in support on some platforms, there is plenty of opportunity to see tangible bandwidth savings and quality improvements from AV1 right now and thankfully, the future looks even brighter.
-Intel, AMD and Samsung have all announced additional AV1 support coming at the chip level.
+Intel, AMD, Samsung and Qualcomm have all announced additional AV1 support coming at the chip level.

 Will Apple add AV1 software decoding support for older devices?

 There have been several indications that Apple would eventually support AV1.
 Apple joined the Alliance for Open Media, the organization responsible for creating and promoting AV1 encoding, back in 2018, which many took as a sign that Apple would eventually support it.
-More recently, updates to Apple’s AVFoundation core media framework show the addition of a new global variable “kCMVideoCodecType_AV1“, and earlier this year, the Safari 16.4 Beta release notes actually showed AV1 support being added, but it was removed without comment shortly after.
-AV1 WebCodecs support is available as an experimental option in the Safari Technology Preview, but we have not yet confirmed any actual playback.
-We’re hopeful that with the addition of AV1 hardware decoding support to the iPhone Pro 15, Apple will also add official HLS support and fallback software decoding for older devices that are capable.
+We’re hopeful that with the addition of AV1 hardware decoding support to the iPhone Pro 15, iPad Pro and Macbooks, Apple will also add official HLS support and fallback software decoding for older devices that are capable.

 Conclusion